Prairie Rencher

 Brief Life History of Prairie

-When Prairie Rencher was born in 1825, in Wake, North Carolina, United States, her father, John Nelson Rencher, was 36 and her mother, Elizabeth 'Betsy' Barbee, was 36.
+When Prairie Rencher was born in 1825, in Wake, North Carolina, United States, her father, John Nelson Rencher, was 36 and her mother, Elizabeth Barbee, was 35.
 She married Thomas Nelson Bishop on 3 June 1843, in Greens Station, Jefferson, Alabama, United States.
-They were the parents of at least 1 son and 4 daughters.
-She lived in Greene, Alabama, United States in 1850.
-She died after 1860, in Alabama, United States, at the age of 8174.
+They were the parents of at least 1 son and 5 daughters.
+She lived in Greene, Alabama, United States in 1850 and Sumter, Alabama, United States in 1860.
+She died after 1860, in Alabama, United States.

 Photos and Memories (0)